Old patterns tend to stick around.

 I want Dylan to stay.
 I want him here and I want his smiling face and his funny observations and his unique light around me.
-I want my boy with me and he’s leaving.
+I want my boy with me but he’s leaving.

 I need him here for one more minute—please, just one more.

-And now I have that photo of my son, my baby, just before driving off to his life, and me his mom, inserting herself beside him, not wanting to let him go.
+And now I have that photo of my son, my baby, just before driving off to his life, and me, his mom, inserting herself beside him, not wanting to let him go.